Coronavirus Vaccines: the latest information

 Our phone lines are very busy; please help us to keep lines open for people needing to make appointments for other health matters.

 If you fall into one of the groups listed below in red, presume we will be attempting to contact you over the coming days/weeks.
-If in the meantime you are offered an appointment at a local vaccination centre such as the one at Folkestone, it is up to you whether you take this up and go there, or wait to hear from us.
+If in the meantime you are offered an appointment at a local vaccination centre, it is up to you whether you take this up and go there, or wait to hear from us.

 If you have questions about the vaccine please read the information below.